-When the bowels are not evacuated regularly, waste material, hormones and toxins are reabsorbed by the body.
+When the bowels are not evacuated regularly, waste material, hormones and potential toxins are reabsorbed by the body.
 This recycled garbage leads to toxic build-up in the bowel.

 Bowel pockets otherwise known as “diverticula” of the colon may develop when too much pressure, “straining” is used to push poop out.
 There is often reduced muscle contraction in the walls of these pockets and it is also a place where food and contents collect to ferment and putrefy (rot).
-Rotting of food in the bowel encourages the growth of dangerous pathogens such as parasites, bacteria and fungus.
+Rotting of food in the bowel encourages the growth of pathogens such as parasites, bacteria and fungus.
 Some strains of bacteria also produce their own toxins, one of them being the harmful lipopolysaccharides (LPS).
-This bacteria overgrowth and overall toxicity leads to inflammation in the gut.
+This bacteria overgrowth and overall toxicity can lead to inflammation in the gut.

 Inflammation and leaky gut

-Toxins and inflammation in the intestines weaken the intestinal wall and cause a “leaky gut”.
+Toxins and inflammation in the intestines weaken the intestinal wall and can cause a “leaky gut”.
 As the name states the intestinal lining becomes “leaky” allowing undigested food, proteins, toxins, LPS, cholesterol and fats to pass through into the bloodstream and lymph.
 The immune system then cranks up inflammation in response.
 This toxicity and systemic inflammation goes on to affect the health of other organs.